The Training Opt-Out Becomes the Consent Interface

 The answer is not to ban every training use of user data.
 Some learning from user interaction can improve safety, accessibility, localization, error correction, and usefulness.
 But useful learning still needs institutional discipline: clear categories, sensitive defaults, durable records, real refusal, retention limits, worker protections, child protections, and audit paths.

-Model-mediated reality is built from traces.
+AI systems are built from traces.
 The ethics of those traces cannot be reduced to a switch labeled "improve AI."

 A real consent interface should make the bargain visible before the bargain is complete.